simplyGits/simplyHomework/README.md

 License
 ===
-simply: Lieuwe Rooijakkers, holds all the right to simplyHomework.
+simply (e.g. Lieuwe Rooijakkers and Thomas Konings) holds all the right to simplyHomework.

-Everybody is permitted to look through the code and modify it for PERSONAL use.

-Code SHOULDN'T be distributed without explicit permission of simply.
+It is not permitted to modify, duplicate and/or distritube, or do anything at all with this code in any way without explicit permission of simply.

 How to run
 ===